seanl01/teleSchedule/README.md

 - To remove the existing weekly messsage you defined, send `/remove`

 ### Running it yourself
+- run `tsc` to transpile files to javascript
 - Run `docker compose up`
 - Create a `.env` file in the root directory with the following contents: